Board of Directors

 Nymrata Advani

 Nymrata Advani earned her B.A from Mount Holyoke College and her MBA from Columbia University and London Business School, and spent 12 years at Citigroup in Strategy and M&A. She currently invests in women-led startups through 37 Angels and other women-focused investor networks, and serves as an advisor to companies in the Building and Real Estate sector.
 She has served on the Board of various India-focused non-profits such as the Pure Water Project and has been involved with Akanksha since 2016.
-Having grown up in Mumbai, Nymrata is passionate about effecting change to the plight of women and children in India.
+Having grown up in Mumbai, Nymrata is passionate about affecting change to the plight of women and children in India.
 She lives in New York City, with her husband Yunus and children, Anysa and Arman.

 Ruyintan (Ron) Mehta